+Video Koshien is a competition where schools participating in our virtual exchange program, Global Classmates, create unique short videos that offer their distinctive perspectives on a central theme.
+The students in Japan narrate their video in English and the U.S. students narrate in Japanese.
 It is not easy for students to come up with a succinct and compelling storyline for a short 3-minute video, as well as follow through the numerous steps it takes to complete their product.
 However, we are continually impressed by the high quality videos submitted that showcase the creativity, teamwork, and dedication that went in to making them.

 Judging of videos consists of Kizuna Across Cultures first selecting eight top videos, after which a team of external judges, consisting of global leaders with a strong background in U.S. and Japanese culture and education, evaluate the videos on a variety of factors to select four winning videos, two from each country.
 One video is also selected for top honors – the grand prize.

-Winners of 2022 Video Koshien
+Winners of 2023 Video Koshien

 Judges (in alphabetical order)

-Chadwick Eason / Consultant, Deloitte; Co-founder & COO, NABEA
+Chadwick Eason / Co-founder & COO, NABEA

 Misako Ito / Secretary-General, CULCON

-Taichi Kaneshiro / Counsellor of Education, Embassy of Japan
+Taichi Kaneshiro / Counsellor, Embassy of Japan

-Danielle Reed / Founder, PinPath, LLC
+Danielle Reed / Founder & CEO, PinPath, LLC

 Kyoko Shimomura / Advisor, Culture Vision Japan Foundation Inc.